CVC-CIC/nefesi/README.md

    * Visualization of each neuron independently
    * Realistic appearance

-_ **Construction:**_ Weighted mean of the set of N-top-scoring images.
-Each of the set of N-top-scoring images is weighted by the activation obtained
+_**Construction:**_ Weighted mean of the set of N-top-scoring images.
+Each of the set of N-top-scoring images is weighted by the activation provided by the specific neuron on this receptive field.

   * _Top-scoring images_: Set of receptive fields of the training set that gives the highest activations for each neuron with respect to the overall receptive fields analyzed on the training set.